lmburns/dotfiles-mac/README.md

 ### `mkscript`

 Create a script and place it in the specified directory.
-One can uncomment the `zentiy` dialog section to use it over regular `dialog`.
+One can uncomment the `zenity` dialog section to use it over regular `dialog`.

 ================================================
 ### `nv`